Rajbir Singh Judge

 B.A., California State University, Chico

-Rajbir Singh Judge is an Assistant Professor of History at California State University, Long Beach.
+Rajbir Singh Judge (firstname.lastname@example.org) is Assistant Professor of History at California State University, Long Beach.
 He specializes in intellectual and cultural history of South Asia with a particular emphasis on Punjab and the Sikh tradition.
-His research interests include South Asian History, Postcolonial Theory, World History, History of Colonialism and Empire, Theory and Intellectual History, and Dream Corps, LLC.
+His research interests include South Asian History, Postcolonial Theory, World History, History of Colonialism and Empire, Theory and Intellectual History, and Dream Corp, LLC.

 His current book project rethinks the relationship between colonialism and Sikhism at the end of the 19th century.
 The manuscript explores how, in the 1880s, Duleep Singh, the deposed Maharaja of Punjab, served as common frames of reference for Sikhs as they engaged in cross-border movement, literary production, bodily discipline, theological debate, and the cultivation of ethical practice.
 Singh and his assorted incarnations, therefore, disclose how Sikhs alternatively disavowed, appropriated, and re-imagined Singh collectively to cultivate dispositions irreducible to colonial power.